melin0236/AiBxDarun-Image-Classification-Real-human-face-or-A.i-generated/README.md

 Then separate them into training dataset with 60% of total images, validation dataset with 20% of total images, and testing dataset with 20% of total images.

 # About the Model
+- Resnet34 model
 - FastAI libary for training this model.
-- Accuracy metrics for checking the performance of the model with 4 epoch of training.
+- Accuracy metrics for checking the performance of the model with 3 epoch of training.

-# Blog
+# Links
 - For further details about this model (written in Thai) :
+- For using the model (on streamlit) :
+- Ai-builder showcase (written in Thai) :